cheapjack/cheapjack.github.io/_posts/2016-08-11-if-i-were-the-ocean.md

 title: "If I Were The Ocean"
 description: ""
 category:
-tags: [Currently,Oslo,Internet Of Things,code]
+tags: [Currently,Oslo,Internet Of Things,code,tides,Ocean]
 ---
 {% include JB/setup %}

 <img src="/images/cotidal1.jpg" width="600">

-Last month I spent 3 days in Oslo for the latest event of the ongoing <a href="http://currently.no">Currently</a> project which I initiated with artist and curator Amanda Steggell back in 2012. **If I Were The Ocean** is Amanda's biggest public exhibition for the project to date and builds on four years of research with a growing network of artists.
+Last month I spent 3 days in Oslo for the latest event of the ongoing <a href="http://currently.no">Currently</a> project which I initiated with artist and curator <a href="http://testingtesting.org/">Amanda Steggell</a> back in 2012. **If I Were The Ocean** is Amanda's biggest public exhibition for the project to date and builds on four years of research with a growing network of artists.

 **Currently** has been one of the most challenging and rewarding projects I think I have ever been part of and over the years I've met many Norwegian artists and friends that I have grown to respect and believe in their work.
 I've also been lucky enough to involve many UK artists and other creative peers in the project who make some of the most exciting technology led work in the UK.

 We've worked directly with <a href="http://muio.org/">Steve Symons</a>, John O'Shea, Simon Derwent, <a href="http://janawinderen.com/">Jana Winderen</a>, Hillevi Munthe, <a href="http://mcqn.com/">Adrian McEwen</a>, <a href="http://www.gemmamaylatham.co.uk/">Gemma May Latham</a> and involved the advice, expertise and component source of the <a href="http://noc.ac.uk/">National Oceanographic Centre</a>, <a href="http://www.octopuscollective.org/">Octopus Collective</a>, <a href="https://www.gov.uk/government/organisations/natural-england">Natural England</a>, Simon of SeaLevel Research, Cefn Hoile of <a href="start.shrimping.it">Shrimping.it</a>, <a href="http://www.pointfive.co/content/about">PointFive</a> architects and worked with hosts <a href="http://www.statictrading.com/">STATIC</a>, <a href="http://oggcamp.org/">OggCamp2013</a> and **National Museums Liverpool** and more recently the <a href="http://marmuseum.no">Norwegian Maritime Museum</a>.

-Originally we envisioned Currently as a single epic sea and freshwater journey trawling for folk tales, stories, experiences, images, salt and fresh water data, AIS ship paths and artistic meta data across the shelf sea between Oslo and Liverpool in something called the **GhostNet**.
+Originally we envisioned Currently as a single epic sea and freshwater journey trawling for folk tales, stories, experiences, images, salt and fresh water data, AIS ship paths and artistic meta data across the shelf sea between Oslo and Liverpool in something called the <a href="http://www.currently.no/ghostnet/>GhostNet</a>.
 Over four years and 2 hackweekends in Oslo and Liverpool supported by the <a href="http://www.kulturradet.no/english">Norwegian Arts Council</a>, **Currently** has evolved into an ongoing collaboration across a loosely distributed network of artists, engineers, computer scientists, boat builders and sailors.

 Building on these hackdays network member, sailor & project artist **Elizabeth Weihe** sailed to the UK/Norway twice while Amanda and I developed a range of open source tools and workshops in the UK and Norway while other members developed artistic processes independently.
 So not a single journey, but an epic one nonetheless.